 Will you allow children or grandchildren to walk your new dog?

-Have you or a family member ever returned, surrendered to rescue or a shelter, or personally rehomed a dog you adopted or bough?
+Have you ever returned, surrendered to rescue or a shelter, or personally rehomed a dog you adopted or bought?
 If so why?
-Please explain in detail.

 Are you or any member of your family allergic to dogs?

 How physically fit would your describe yourself to be?

 Can you can walk a strong Large Labrador for a minimum of one hour each day - even a puller?

 Can you lift a Labrador into your car?
 If not, how will you get your dog into your vehicle for the vet or dog park, etc.?